ufal/factgenie/README.md

 - In the **Error categories** section:
   - Select the error categories you specified in the prompt.

-You eval should appear in the list:
+Your eval should appear in the list:

 <img src="factgenie/static/img/github/llm_eval.png" width="100%" style="margin-bottom: 10px" alt="Main screen" />